Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 In line (2A), the `set` function is called with value 10, so tag becomes s64 and the int_a field becomes 10; the same goes for lines (2B-C).
 If the type of the supplied value is not present in the types array, we get a compile-time error like: `Assertion failed: Invalid value: bool` (see line (2D)).

+**Some wise words**
+Excessive compile-time code is more complex and harder to understand.
+With great power comes great responsibility.